hackforprivacy/internetfreedomhack-website/_includes/rsvp.md

 ### The Hack
 #### {{ page.friendly_eventdate }}
 Internet Freedom Hack is a community hackathon event that brings technologists and people with a passion for digital rights together to build software that advances the cause of internet freedom.
-We will run for the third time in Brisbane and Melbourne for Aaron Swartz Day, on the weekend <b>9th-11th November 2018</b>.
+We will run for the third time in Brisbane and Melbourne for <a href="https://www.aaronswartzday.org/">Aaron Swartz Day</a>, on the weekend <b>9th-11th November 2018</b>.

 The theme this time is "defending encryption" (against the government's <a href="https://www.youtube.com/watch?v=eW-OMR-iWOE">attack on encryption</a>).
-Any project that fits under the broad umbrella of internet freedom, including anything that aligns closely with Aaron Swartz's work on transparency and accountability, is welcome.
+Any project that fits under the broad umbrella of internet freedom, including anything that aligns closely with <a href="https://www.youtube.com/watch?v=RvsxnOg0bJY">Aaron Swartz's work</a> on transparency and accountability, is welcome.

 Our mission is to grow the digital rights movement, and contribute positively and effectively to advancing internet freedom.
 By attending you'll get a chance to: